 Every time Gemini Ganesan (Atharvaa) falls in love, purple butterflies fly out of his chest.
 This happens many, many times.
 It’s quirky, it’s fun.
 It’s one of the few likeable things about this film.

 Gemini Ganesanum Suruli Rajanum doesn’t take itself too seriously, and that’s fine.
+What’s not fine is that it doesn’t take women seriously either.

 The women who populate Gemini Ganesan’s universe – Regina Cassandra as Lavanya, Aaditi Pohankar as Saroja Devi, and Pranitha Subhash as Pooja – are portrayed as brainless, makeup loving extra-terrestrials.
 Having stuck them in such diminished roles, the director seems to suggest that they aren’t worthy of the hero’s love.